amirkhan13/Bit_Learn/README.md

 ## Description

-BitLearn is a full-stack web and mobile application designed to provide users with a platform for learning various programming languages, data structures and algorithms.
+BitLearn is a full-stack web and mobile application designed to provide users with a platform for learning various programming languages, data structures, and algorithms.
 It features a user-friendly interface, interactive coding environment (compiler), video tutorials, and roadmaps to guide learners through their programming journey.

 The frontend is built with HTML, CSS, and JavaScript, offering a dynamic user experience.
 The backend, powered by Node.js, manages user authentication, data storage, and API endpoints.
 The application uses a database to store user data and course information.